digimakergo/digimaker/README.md

 License
 --------
 Digimaker is honored to use MIT license(confirmed?).
-There are Paid Digimaker Plugins providing additional valuable features(eg. maintenance tools), check more [here](http://www.digimaker.com).
+There are Paid Digimaker Plugins providing additional valuable features(eg. maintenance tools), check more on [http://www.digimaker.com](www.digimaker.com).